Nunoki/gorest/README.md

 > - Docker Engine 20.10+ and Docker Compose 1.27+, or Podman equivalent
 > - Set up values in the `.env` file using `.env.example` as template

-## Option 1: To get the service up and running
+## Option 1: To only get the service up and running

-    docker-compose up -d
+    docker-compose up

 ## Option2: For local development

-For development, you can only get the database container up, and then use your local `go` environment.

-To get the database container up, you can use the following convenience script:
+- **Step 1: Get the database container up**

+  Use the following convenience script:

       ./scripts/database.sh

   It is equivalent to doing `docker-compose up postgres -d`, with environment variables passed.

+- **Step 2: Run migrations**

-Then, if this is the first time you created the database container, run the necessary migrations.
-You can use the following convenience script:
+  If this is the first time you created the database container, or any time you create new migrations required by the app, use the following convenience script to run the migrations:

       ./scripts/migrate.sh

   It is equivalent to doing `go run ./cmd/migrate/main.go`, with environment variables passed.

+- **Step 3: Develop and run or build**

-Then, you can `source` the `.env` file and run the `go run` commands as usual.
-Or, use one of the following convenience scripts:
+  You can now `source` the `.env` file and run the `go run` commands as usual.

+  Alternatively, you can use one of the following convenience scripts:

-1. `./scripts/service-start.sh` — equivalent of doing `go build ./cmd/gorest/main.go` with environment variables passed
+  1. `./scripts/service-start.sh` — equivalent of doing `go run ./cmd/gorest/main.go` with environment variables passed
   2. `./scripts/air.sh` — equivalent of running [air](http://github.com/cosmtrek/air) with environment variables passed

 # Sample curl commands to use the service